alphagov/government-service-design-manual/service-manual/domain-names/setting-up.md

 ## Getting a domain name and start/end page

-To make sure that the right user journey (appropriate start/end pages, clear domain names) are set up for a new service it's important that you engage with GDS early.
+To make sure that the right user journey (appropriate start/end pages, clear domain names) are set up for a new service it's important that you engage with the GOV.UK team within GDS early.

+If you're not already in conversation with the team about your service tou can start the process by e-mailing gdsapprovals@digital.cabinet-office.gov.uk.